PlaidCloud/website/content/en/docs/reference/access-authn-authz/certificate-signing-requests.md

 A few steps are required in order to get a normal user to be able to authenticate and invoke an API.
-First, this user must have a certificate issued by the Kubernetes cluster, and then present that certificate to the Kubernetes API.
+First, this user must have a certificate issued by the PlaidCloud cluster, and then present that certificate to the PlaidCloud API.

 ### Create private key